hema2601/OnBenchmarkingAndMonitoring/content/My Own Testing Infrastructure/Components/Summarizer.md

 >[!check]- How the Summarizer *should* find its files
 >Ideally, the Summarizer would just be given a meta-experiment directory name and automatically go over every sub-experiment folder within, without actively generating their names.
 This would get rid of the atrocious `directory` array and give the user more freedom when it comes to naming their experiments.
 Maybe it will do an initial pass over all directories to find which data files are present, so it would build its own `files` array, without the user having to hardcode it.
 Then, on a second pass, it could just do what the Summarizer is doing now: For every data file, go through all directories and compile them into a summary file.
 Like this, the Summarizer would work much more dynamically and would be less error-prone.

 Another common issue with the Summarizer is the `summaries` directory.
 Note how it generates the directory in the main directory and not in the meta-experiment directory where it belongs.
 This is a remnant of when the Summarizer was just used as a command-line tool to summarize my latest experiment, rather than being a small part of my bigger infrastructure.
-The `summaries` directory is usually moved to the meta-experiment folder by the [[Setup Iterator]].
+The `summaries` directory is usually moved to the meta-experiment folder by the [[Setup Iterator]] through a helper function from `my_lib.sh`.
 Just be aware that in case of a failed execution, you need to clean up the `summaries` folder by yourself.
 Otherwise, the Summarizer will fail on the next execution, because the `summaries` folder already exists.